If you’re starting a healthy eating plan or diet, you’ll most likely be told to give up coffee. It’s always been thought to be bad for you.

-The good news;
+The good news about coffee

 - Diabetes – many studies have linked coffee with improved glucose metabolism and insulin secretion.

 - Weight loss – coffee contains chlorogenic acid, a plant compound that is an effective anti-oxidant thought to reduce glucose absorption.
-Caffeine increases metabolism and helps to burn fat.
+Caffeine increases our metabolism and helps to burn fat.

 - Depression – coffee might also benefit our mental health.
 Caffeine stimulates dopamine and adrenalin, giving us a mental boost.
 4 cups or more per day has been linked to a 20% reduced risk of depression versus those who drank 1 cup per week.

-The bad news;
+The bad news about coffee